simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 When using ns-3, there is an extra item ``ns3/TcpModel``, corresponding to the ``ns3::TcpL4Protocol::SocketType`` configuration item in ns-3.
-The only valid values (enforced on the SimGrid side) are 'default' (no change to the ns-3 configuration), 'NewReno' or 'Reno' or 'Tahoe'.
+The only valid values (enforced on the SimGrid side) are 'default' (no change to the ns-3 configuration), 'NewReno' or 'Cubic'.

 **Option** ``ns3/seed`` **Default:** "" (don't set the seed in ns-3)